 Income is defined as the types of money that are to be used as income for purposes of calculating the TTP and are defined by local and federal regulations.
-In accordance with this definition, income from all sources of each member of the household is documented (see Chapter 20 - Glossary - Income Inclusions and Income Exclusions).
+In accordance with this definition, income from all sources of each member of the household is documented.
+All amounts, not specifically excluded, received from all sources by each household member who is: